 Londoners in massive outpouring of grief on South Bank site of Garden Bridge as Trust announces end of project

 This morning, [14 August 2017] saw the final collapse of the ill-fated London Garden Bridge project, as the Garden Bridge Trust announced the voluntary winding up of its attempt to build the bridge.
-By the time it does wind up the Trust and the Government between them will have spent almost £50 million of public money between them on the brain child of actor Joanna Lumley and designer Thomas Heatherwick, to the benefit of nobody, except the contractors who have already been paid in a series of contracts where costs were front loaded, allegedly to make the project more difficult to cancel.
+By the time it does wind up the Trust and the Government between them will have spent almost £50 million of public money on the brain child of actor Joanna Lumley and designer Thomas Heatherwick.
+Money spent to the benefit of nobody, except the contractors who have already been paid in a series of contracts where costs were front loaded, allegedly to make the project more difficult to cancel.
 However, if trust is to be restored in both the planning process and in the accountability of senior elected officials and trustees of charitable projects, this cannot be the end of the story of the project to span the Thames with a privatised corporate space masquerading as a public footpath.
 Given the similarities of the collapse of the Garden Brodge project to the collapse of “Kids Company” in 2015, another high profile charity which was championed by senior politicians from the Cameron Government and its circle of friends among the great and the good of West London, there will be pressure on London Mayor Sadiq Khan to press for further formal inquiries into how the Government came to stand four square behind such a questionable project, letting the public take all the risk by allowing the Treasury in Whitehall and the Mayors office to stuff Thomas Heatherwick’s copper planters with public cash.

 True to form the press release from the Garden Bridge Trust announcing the formal ending of the project blamed other people for today’s debacle, principally current London Mayor Sadiq Khan.